DISTRICT OF MAINE

 - The term "hospital personnel" includes all of MMC's approximately 5,000 employees and volunteers involved in the delivery of health care services (including, without limitation, nurses, physicians, social workers, technicians, admitting personnel, and therapists), with the exception of physicians (numbering approximately 50) who are based in physician practice offices that operate outside of MMC and its administrative/supervisory structure.

 - The term "appropriate auxiliary aids and services" are those auxiliary aids and services that are necessary to ensure (i) effective communication between deaf persons and hospital personnel, and (ii) that persons who are deaf or hard of hearing have the opportunity to participate in and benefit from the hospital's goods, services, facilities, advantages and accommodations that is equal to the opportunities available to hearing persons.
 Depending on the facts and circumstances of each particular situation, appropriate auxiliary aids and services may include, without limitation, qualified interpreters, telecommunication devices for the deaf (TDDs), assistive listening devices (ALDs), captioned televisions, trained note-takers, computer assisted real time transcription (CART), telephone "flashers" to indicate incoming calls (where appropriate, such as in patient rooms) and other similar aids and services as defined by 36 C.F.R. ' 36.303(b)(1).
 Appropriate auxiliary aids do not include new or experimental technology that is not generally available and is not widely used in the United States.
+The term "telecommunication device for the deaf" (TDD) -- also known as TTY -- is a device designed to provide visual communication over the telephone lines consisting of a standard computer key board and an acoustic coupler.

 - The term "assistive listening device" (ALD) means an amplification system designed to help people hear better in a variety of difficult listening situations.
 The basic function of an ALD is to improve the "signal to noise ratio" for the listener.
 ALDs can be used to improve enjoyment of televisions, amplification systems, and conversations.